nus-cs2103-AY2425S1/tp/docs/UserGuide.md

       - Can only contain alphabets, spaces, apostrophes (') and hyphens (-)
 - **Date**:
     - Must be in `YYYY-MM-DD` format
     - Must be a valid calendar date
+    - Optional field - only validated when v/ prefix is provided

 - **Venue**:
     - Optional field - only validated when v/ prefix is provided
     - When provided, cannot be blank or consist only of whitespace